UNAM

 Explore some of the most picturesque corners and famed sights of Mexico City: the bohemian neighbourhood of Coyoacán, the former home of Frida Kahlo bursting with old-world charm, the Xochimilco canals, a UNESCO World Heritage Site since 1987, and the Frida Kahlo Museum.

-On your private full-day tour, you will:
+On your full-day group tour, you will:

 • Discover Xochimilco, often described as the "Mexican Venice" and famous for its networks of canals popular among both foreign and Mexican tourists alike;

-• Enjoy a "Trajinera"(boat) ride through the Floating Gardens in a brightly-coloured gondola;
+• Enjoy a "Trajinera", boat ride, through the Floating Gardens in a brightly-coloured gondola;

 • Walk through the campus of the UNAM (National Autonomous University of Mexico) and admire the work of artists like Diego Rivera and David Alfaro Siqueiros displayed on the walls of the buildings;